Skip to main content

 Idea

-Physical phenomena can be explained through physics principles and communicated using physics conventions
+Physical phenomena can be explained through physics concepts and communicated using physics conventions

 Key Competencies in Physics, Earth and Space Science